2018 Bangladesh road-safety protests: Retaliation and attacks on protesters and journalists

-Student protesters and journalists collecting news of the protests were attacked by pro-government supporters alleged to be members of Bangladesh Chhatra League (BCL), the student wing of the ruling political party, injuring about 115 students and 15 journalists in Dhaka.
+The student protesters and journalists collecting news of the protests were attacked by pro-government supporters alleged to be members of Bangladesh Chhatra League (BCL), the student wing of the ruling political party, injuring about 115 students and 15 journalists in Dhaka.

 One local daily newspaper reported that three of its journalists were beaten and one female journalist was molested by BCL men while covering protests in the Jhigatola area of Dhaka on 4 August.
 Local journalists also reported having their camera equipment destroyed and phones snatched.
 They also alleged that they were forced to delete the videos of violence from their mobile phone.

 Bangladesh Police fired tear gas and rubber bullets and used batons to disperse the protesters leaving many people injured.
 The police and the road transport minister Obaidul Quader rejected all allegations of attack on the protesters.
 One top leader of the ruling Bangladesh Awami League alleged that some criminals wearing school uniforms had joined the violence, but this was unconfirmed.

 Posts on social media alleged that four female students of Bir Shreshtha Noor Mohammad Public College were taken to Bangladesh Awami League office and raped by BCL activists; however, these reports remain unconfirmed and have been denied by BCL leadership.
 Some of the alleged incidents, including rape, were later described as rumours that spread over social media.

 On 4 August, a group of armed men riding motorcycles attacked an official car carrying Marcia Bernicat, the US ambassador to Bangladesh, although nobody was injured.

 On 5 August, police used tear gas again to disperse thousands of school, college and university students.
 Prime Minister Sheikh Hasina urged the protesters to go home and expressed concern that a "third party" could sabotage the protests and put the safety of students at risk.
 At least six photojournalists, including photojournalists of Associated Press, The Daily Bonik Barta, Janakantha, a photography student of Pathshala South Asian Media Institute as well as freelance photojournalists, were attacked with iron rods, machetes and sticks in Dhaka by activists of BCL.
 Law enforcement was present for the incident, but did not make any attempt to stop the attackers.
 The attackers tried to snatch the victims' camera and phones, threatening to attack anyone who possessed a camera.